 You can also check out the video below!

-You will also probably want to add some saw cuts to the patio to help prevent any cracking.
+I usually add some saw cuts to the patio to help prevent any cracking. (also in the training course)

 The video below shows exactly how we clean a stamped concrete patio.